fastenhealth/policy/connect/privacy_policy.md

 - How long it will be stored
 - Your rights to revoke or delete data

 You will be asked to consent to this information explicitly.
-You can view the full Privacy Policy at any time by following the provided link.
+You can view the full Policy at any time by following the provided link.

 ---